 The Hearables Challenge was announced in April 2017 with the goal of finding innovative solutions to understanding speech in noisy situations that can be implemented in consumer audio products, such as hearables and wearables.
 The submissions were judged by a panel of experts from the National Science Foundation (NSF), NineSigma, and NASA with support from the Linguistic Data Consortium of the University of Pennsylvania.
 Entries were judged on their speech-in-noise handling, latency (audio delay), and the technology’s application potential to consumer grade devices.
 The cloud/mobile-based Clementine Wear Audio platform will be officially presented to the world at the UbiComp 2017 conference in Maui, Hawaii on Sept.
 14, 2017.

-“We expect two to three manufacturers of hearing aids and wireless consumer audio products to announce products with Clementine Wear Inside within the next 60 days,” said Kaal.
-“We initially have a strong focus on Asian manufacturers, but interest levels in the US and EU markets are strong as well, especially now that the OTC Hearing Aid Law is official.
-To effectively deal with the growing supply and demand, we have started to plan for the scale-up of the company in the next 6-9 months.”
+Samplified expects two to three manufacturers of hearing aids and wireless consumer audio products to announce products with Clementine Wear Inside within the next 60 days.
+The company initially has a strong focus on Asian manufacturers, but interest levels in the US and EU markets are strong as well, especially now that the OTC Hearing Aid Law is official.
+To effectively deal with the growing supply and demand, Samplified has started to plan for the scale-up of the company in the next 6-9 months.

 “After we completed all the formal requirements for the Challenge with normal hearing subjects, the team wanted to push further,” said Christopher Schweitzer, PhD, Hearables Challenge Project leader.
 “So we added a small number of additional subjects with mild-to-moderate hearing loss for additional testing.
 We were pleased to see that all scored improvement with Clementine processing.
 We were delighted.”